 Republican National Committee spokesman, Michael Ahrens, was quick to hint at the direction his party would take in the event that Gabbard manages to fend off the threats from her supposed allies:

 “Tulsi Gabbard has an even bigger problem than her lack of experience – it’s that she has no base of support.
 Liberals think she’s too conservative, conservatives think she’s too liberal, and just about everyone thinks her coziness with Bashar al-Assad is disturbing.”

 In January 2017, Gabbard took a fact-finding tour to Syria and met with President Assad; this was shortly before a chemical weapons attack that was swiftly blamed on Assad, and that prompted the Trump administration to launch a series of missile strikes on a Syrian airbase.
 Since then, Gabbard has been accused of being an “Assad apologist” for refusing to jump on the blame bandwagon.
 And this is where the Republican strategy points: a Mueller-style investigation into Syrian collusion.

 …this did not stop the Democrats from using the same tactic on President Trump.

 If Gabbard can get close to winning the Democrat nomination, calls will likely begin for a special counsel investigation into her possible ties to the Assad regime.
 Such accusations may well be baseless, but this did not stop the Democrats from using the same tactic on President Trump.
-A Gabbard nomination would present an opportunity for revenge that few in the Swamp could resist – and there lies a fear that looms large in the heart of the DNC.We value your comments!
-Please weigh in on our comment section below.
+A Gabbard nomination would present an opportunity for revenge that few in the Swamp could resist – and there lies a fear that looms large in the heart of the DNC.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com